 Depreciation is provided on plant and equipment, calculated on a straight line basis so as to write off the net cost or other revalued amount of each asset over its expected useful life to its estimated residual value.
 The estimated useful lives, residual values and depreciation method are reviewed at the end of each annual financial period with the affect of any changes recognized on a prospective basis.

-Asset Basis Rate range Building, machinery, motor vehicles, infrastructure Furniture and office equipment Licenses and franchises Plant and mine development Straight-line Straight-line Straight-line Unit of production based mineral reserves 14% - 25% 11% - 33% 11% - 33%
+Asset Basis Rate range Building, machinery, motor vehicles, infrastructure Straight-line 14% - 25% Furniture and office equipment Straight-line 11% - 33% Licenses and franchises Straight-line 11% - 33% Plant and mine development Unit of production based mineral reserves